Long term defects with new home.

-Open balconies are most likely to give problems, no matter how well they are drained and water-proofed.
+Balconies that extend over living areas are most likely to give problems, no matter how well drained and water-proofed:

 - Concealed drains are prone to blocking.